DataDog/dd-trace-java/BUILDING.md

 ## Development environment quick check

-As a preliminary step, you can quickly check that your development environment is properly set up to build the project running `./setup.sh` from the project root:
+To check that your development environment is properly set up to build the project, you will eventually run `./setup.sh` from the project root and should have its output look something like this:

 ```bash
 $ ./setup.sh